 Starting in 1989, Sherman produced a number of “History Portraits” again using herself as the model in parodies of Old Master paintings by artists such as Rembrandt, Carravagio, Botticelli, or Ingres.
 She played the role of male and female figures with staged props, wigs, and prostheses.
 She explored not only self-portraiture but the whole genre of portrait-making where a sitter’s status is conveyed by attire, education, and the ability to pay for a full-length portrait.

-Sherman’s “Untitled” 2002/2008 depicts herself against a background which was photographed separately and is often blurred to enhance the theatrical nature of the shot.
+Sherman’s “Untitled” 2002/2008 depicts herself against a background which was photographed separately and which was often blurred to enhance the theatrical nature of the shot.
 Her genre also includes horror and pornography as she uses props that are both humorous and disturbing.
 All her works remain untitled, freeing the viewer to develop their own personal narrative.
 “I am trying to make other people recognize something of themselves rather than me.”

 Over the course of her career, Sherman has had major solo exhibitions worldwide.
 She had a major retrospective at New York’s Museum of Modern Art in 2013.
 She has won the Guild Hall Academy of the Arts Lifetime Achievement Award in 1995 and a MacArthur Foundation Fellowship in the same year.

 Her works are held in important museums collections, including the Centre Georges Pompidou, Metropolitan Museum of Art, MoMA, and Tate Gallery among others.